CAPSTONE-2022-2023/Group_22/technical_details.md

 ## Back-End

 ### ExpressJS
 [ExpressJS](https://expressjs.com) is used to create a REST API which will have the functionality to link the database to the application.
-The REST API will be deloployed on [Heroku](https://www.heroku.com).
+The REST API will be deployed on [Heroku](https://www.heroku.com).

 ### MongoDB
 [MongoDB](https://www.mongodb.com) is used to query any required information and will be accessible by our REST API.